Chapter One: First Sight

 “Someone unfixed it,” Lyvia said.

 “I don’t see the problem here, girls.
-Just fix it again,” Mr. Trinkle said, then waved for them to leave his office.
+Just fix it again.”
+Mr. Trinkle waved his hand for them to leave his office.

-“The nerve of the man,” Shar grumbled when they left their boss’s office.
+“The nerve of the man,” Shar grumbled as they left their boss’s office.

 “How many times have we fixed it?”
 Lyvia asked as they headed back to their desks.